AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 8. In the **Complete review task** dialog, add a comment and select **Complete** to confirm the action.

-      Consider the following points when marking topics as done:

-   - The **Mark topic as done** checkbox is specific to each reviewer.
-If multiple reviewers are assigned to the same topic, selecting the checkbox for one reviewer doesn't select it for the other reviewers.

-   - The **Mark topic as done** checkbox is reset when the topic version changes.
-For example, if you select the checkbox for version 1.0 and the author changes the topic to version 1.1, the checkbox is reset for the topic.
-If the author later switches the topic back to version 1.0, the checkbox remains unselected.

 ## Additional features available on the review screen

 ### Document view and topic view